 Many of these sites are now gone.
 We hope that as they're rebuilt we can replace our gardens, and we hope to help those residents who stay make the best of their own new gardens.
 Time will tell what specific projects we should take up in what order.

 If you'd like to help out please consider a donation of funds that we can use to reaquire plants, seeds, bulbs, and other tools and materials.
-The button at the upper left will take you to our PayPal account for donations of funds.
+The button at the upper left will take you to our PayPal account for donations to helping beautify Paradise again.
 PGCI is a registered 501(c)3 organization.

 As time goes on we also may put out a call among our sister garden clubs for help in the form of seeds and starts of native and fire-resistant plants, and possibly help to get them into the ground.
 First, we have to get stable again.